trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 Secure by default is a form of secure by design

->Security should not be a luxury option, but should be considered a right customers receive without negotiating or paying more.
+>Security should not be a luxury option, but should be considered a right [that] customers receive without negotiating or paying more.

 Honestly, there are so many good reasons to read this paper, just do it.